We Tested ClockShark vs. QuickBooks Time. Here are the Results.

 Time tracking is the core feature of both software solutions.
 Having reliable data on working hours without too much hassle for payroll and other purposes is one of the main reasons customers choose time-tracking software in the first place.

 QuickBooks Time and ClockShark track employee time using mobile apps installed on Android or iOS devices.
+QuickBooks Time mobile app has been relaunched in late June 2023 as QuickBooks Workforce mobile app with some added functionalities.

 Besides Crew Clock, where an employee with such a role can clock in their entire team, both mobile apps allow employees to clock in and out of work, switch jobs, and take a break.